jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The game board is thus an emergent property.
 A place where the natural laws of physics, astronomy, chemistry, geology, and biology make a universe all around us.
 But only when we encounter this universe as a means of survival does our game board emerge.

 Proximity is not the test.
-Instead, the natural laws continually produce obstacles and opportunities — that is what the rules of the game look like in practice.
+Instead, the natural laws continually produce obstacles and opportunities—that is what the rules of the game look like in practice.

 Recently physicists discovered at least two mass extinction events in Earth's history that were likely caused by supernova explosions.
 Researchers say these super-powerful blasts--caused by the death of a massive star--may have stripped our planet's atmosphere of its ozone, sparked acid rain and exposed life to harmful ultraviolet radiation from the Sun.